 Nicholas Chapman is Director of Holy Trinity Publications, the publishing work of Holy Trinity Monastery in Jordanville, New York.
-He was born in the British crown colony of Gibraltar and educated in Connecticut and England.
-After gaining a degree in Business Administration he worked for the British government as a Tax Inspector and subsequently as a private sector tax and business consultant.
+He was born in the British Overseas Dependent Territory of Gibraltar and educated in Connecticut and England.
+After gaining a degree in Business Administration he worked for the British government as a Tax Inspector and subsequently in the private sector as a tax and business consultant.
 In the early 1990s he headed a British NGO with projects in Russia, Romania, and former Yugoslavia.
-An avid reader and lover of history and travel, he has worked for the past sixteen years in the book industry whilst also writing and lecturing on Orthodoxy in early America.
+An avid reader and lover of history and travel, he has worked for the past eighteen years in the book industry whilst also writing and lecturing on Orthodoxy in early America in North America, the U.K. and Lebanon.
 He is amongst the authors of the Encyclopedia of Christianity in the United States ed.
-Mark A. Lamport (Routledge, forthcoming, 2016).
+Mark A. Lamport (Routledge, 2016).

 Laura Rigas is the Director of Communications at the Massachusetts Executive Office of Education in Boston.
 Prior to this, she worked as Vice President for Strategic Communications at Wise Public Affairs and National Communications Director for the American Conservative Union in Washington, DC.
 She served in the George W. Bush Administration as Senior Advisor for Strategic Communications and Policy at the U.S. Department of Justice and Deputy Associate Director at the Office of Presidential Personnel in the White House.
 She earned a Masters of Public Administration at the Kennedy School of Government at Harvard University, and a BA at the College of William & Mary in Williamsburg, Virginia, where she was student body president and a member of the Board of Visitors.